robusta-dev/robusta/docs/help.rst

 .. details:: CustomResourceDefinition.apiextensions.k8s.io "prometheuses.monitoring.coreos.com" is invalid: metadata.annotations: Too long

-      This is often a CRD issue which can be fixed by enabling service-side apply option as shown below.
+      This is often a CRD issue which can be fixed by enabling server-side apply option as shown below.
 Check out `this blog <https://blog.ediri.io/kube-prometheus-stack-and-argocd-25-server-side-apply-to-the-rescue>`_ to learn more.

       .. image:: /images/Argocd_crd_issue_fix.png
       :width: 400